pnp/spfx-reference-scenarios/samples/ace-designtemplate-gallery/README.md

 This solution provides a set of twelve (12) Adaptive Card Extensions to demonstrate different ways to style the quick view with more detailed layouts.
 They are based on the [Adaptive Card Design Templates](https://github.com/pnp/AdaptiveCards-Templates).
 There is also a personal app that receives deeps links from many of the samples as well as serves as a gallery of all the different samples.

 >This solutions uses mock data but includes a service layer that you can use to make calls to real data sources and a data model you can reference.
+Images that are structural to the layout of the cards are included in the project.
+Images that are related to the data are referenced as URLs in the data.json files.
+Those images are referenced directly from this repo.
+Please ensure that this repo is allowed before you deploy the solution.
+If it is you can change the references to the images in the data.json files to a location that is accessible.
 >See [Features](#Features) section for individual listing of samples.

 ![ACE Design Gallery Samples](./assets/ACEDesignGallery.gif)